Hubmakerlabs/hoover/doc/browser.md

       <img src="browser.png" width="1500" />
     </td>
     <td>
       As a proof-of-concept, the browser’s output is minimal and focuses on the core functionality of retrieving and verifying event data.
 Some non-essential fields from the event data are not displayed. <br><br> As can be seen, the first field contains the native social media protocol the event is sourced from (Nostr, Bluesky, or Farcaster) .
-Additionally, the green check mark denoting the verification of the Farcaster, Nostr, Bluesky event can be seen in the top, righthand corner of the respective events.
+Additionally, the green check mark denoting the verification of the Farcaster, Nostr, and Bluesky events can be seen in the top, righthand corner of the respective events.
 An explanation of the remaining fields can be found in the <a href="data-spec.md">Data Specification document</a>.
     </td>
   </tr>
 </table>